leuchthelp/ams-typst/ams-slides/src/ams.typ

 /* ----- Helper / Utility functions for tables, subfigures, shortcuts & todos. ----- */

-// Creates a clickable outline with a customizable title for each `new-section` entry.
+/// Creates a clickable outline with a customizable title for each `new-section` entry.
+///
+/// -> content
+#let outline-slide(
+  /// The title of the slide in the top left.
+  /// -> string | content
+  title: "Outline",
-// - `show-title`: Whether to show the presentation title as a heading (default: false)
+  /// Whether to show the presentation title as a heading (default: false)
+  /// -> bool
+  show-title: false,
-// - `new-section`: The next section to highlight in the outline-slide (default: none)
+  /// The next section to highlight in the outline-slide (default: none)
+  /// -> string | none
+  new-section: none
-#let outline-slide(title: "Outline", show-title: false, new-section: none) = slide(
+) = slide(
     title: title,
     alignment: horizon,
     show-footer: false,
-  skip: true,
+    skip: true
-  [
+  )[
     #set list(marker: none, spacing: 2em)
     #set text(gray) if new-section != none